kigaita/archcraft/README.md

   4. Change between themes by right clicking desktop and going to Preferences > Change Style

 ## 🙋 FAQ (Archcraft)
-- Q: *"The openbox theme didn't update, what do I do?"*<br>
-   A: Run `lxappearance` and configure the theme if broken

 - Q: *"The theme isn't applying to my WM"*<br>
    A: This is a theme for Archcraft Openbox.